bl0nd/sve/contributing-guides/style-guide.md

 ^PasswordAuthentication\s+yes
 ```

-*Note*: Please refer to the [`prereq_type` section](#prereq) when creating your regex patterns for prerequisite templates.
+*Note*: Please refer to the [prerequisite section](#prereq) when creating your regex patterns for prerequisite templates.
 Adhering to the type guidelines there will make the process smoother for both you and sve.